Our Services

 Helpful Resources

-Coffee enemas can force your gallbladder to contract and push gallstones into the bile duct, causing blockage, infection, dehydration, electrolyte imbalances, and potential colon injury.
-These risks are especially high in people with a history of gallstones, who may develop cholecystitis or cholangitis.
+Coffee enemas can trigger gallbladder contractions that push gallstones into the bile duct, leading to blockage, infection, dehydration, electrolyte imbalances, and possible colon injury.
+People with a history of gallstones face the highest risk and may develop cholecystitis or cholangitis.

 Enemas—especially coffee enemas—have gained popularity in some "detox" circles.
 But if you've had gallstones, your doctor may strongly advise against them.
 Understanding why can help you make safer choices and avoid serious complications.